-What’s a well rounded homeschool program without music?
+What’s a well-rounded homeschool program without a music elective?

 Alfred’s Great Music and Musicians Book with CD

 In Alfred’s Great Music and Musicians, your students will study the history of music from the Greco-Roman era to the present.

 - Listening examples on the CD will help your student understand the music of each of the time periods studied.
 In additions, the illustrations are based on art from each era.

 - Instructions for listening to music and an overview of the musical instruments and the orchestra will prepare the student for the course.

 - Presenting a music history overview, the Great Music and Musicians course studies these eight time periods through the musical styles and composers of each one.

 - The Greco-Roman Era